chanju-s/Port-Monitor-SDN/README.md

 # Port Status Monitoring Tool (SDN - Mininet + POX)

-Objective
+Objective:

 The objective of this project is to design and implement a Software Defined Networking (SDN) based tool to monitor switch port status in real time.
 The system detects port state changes (UP/DOWN), logs these events, generates alerts for failures, and analyzes the impact of port failures on network performance using latency and throughput measurements.

-Features
+Features:

 Detect port UP/DOWN events using OpenFlow
 Log port status changes to a file (port_log.txt) Generate real-time alerts for port failures
 Display status updates in the controller terminal Perform performance analysis using ping (latency) and iperf (throughput)

-Tools & Technologies
+Tools & Technologies:

 POX Controller
 Mininet
 OpenFlow Protocol
 Python

-Setup
+Setup:

 Start the POX controller
 cd ~/pox
 ./pox.py log.level --DEBUG openflow.of_01 forwarding.l2_learning port_monitor